EugenBobrowski/debug-tool/README.md

 **References menu**

+This is a menu you can customize and add your own reference item.
-The default one item of this menu is Errors.
-It shows notices and warnings including case when `WP_DEBUG` is false.
+The default one item of this menu is "Errors" that shows notices and warnings including case when `WP_DEBUG` is false.

+If you cant se this menu you are happy because there are no errors to show. ...
+And you didn't add your own item to this menu.

 And also you can easy add your item to this menu and print there any var_dump or anything else.